 The Art of Being Human: Shambhala Training Level 1

-During this weekend we will begin to glimpse unconditional goodness as the ground of our existence.
-Opening to ourselves with gentleness and appreciation, we will begin to see our potential as genuine and compassionate human beings.
+Through the practice of meditation, we glimpse unconditional goodness as the ground of our existence.
+Opening to ourselves with gentleness and appreciation, we begin to see our potential as genuine and compassionate human beings.